 Date: Time:

 Applicants Full Name: Telephone Number:

 Mailing Address:

 Email Address:

 Type of product(s) being sold:

 ☐ Pickled Products ☐Acidified Fruit ts and/or Vegetables □Fish

 ☐Sauce(s) \square Meat \square Seafood

-☐Salsa(s) □Eggs □Dairy
+☐Salsa(s) \square Poultry □Dairy

-☐ Fermented Products □Poultry
+☐ Fermented Products

-All Acidified Products (Pickled, Fermented, Sauce Authority completed on each pro Name & physical location of grow Name(s) of and locations of farme oduct.
-All paperwork mus it be sent with this application be fore a permit is received.
+All Acidified Products (Pickled, Fermented, Sauce Authority completed on each pro I Fruits and/or Vegetables) must it be sent with this application be

-ere productis) will be si oiu.
+Name & physical location of grow ring field(s) if app licable:

+Name(s) of and locations of farme ers market(s) whe ere product(s) will be s old:

-Farmers Market Vendor Permit A application, page 2
+Farmers Market Vendor Permit A pplication, page 2

+Do you have a Current Food Establishment Permit from your local Health Department?

+□No □Yes

-Do you have a Current Food Establishment Permit from your local Health Department? □No □Yes All Vandore Calling Most, Davitor, Dainy or Fish must have a Davoit from Local Health and all other normits All Vendors Selling Meat, Poultry, Dairy or Fish must have a Permit from Local Health and all other permits required from federal, state, or local authorities.
+All Vendors Selling Meat, Poultry, Dairy or Fish must have a Permit from Local Health and all other permits required from federal, state, or local authorities.
 Please attach with application.

-What type of water are you using during the preparation of your product? ☐ Municipal water source ☐ Private water source What type of kitchen is your commodity prepared in? □Commercial □Community ☐ Home ☐ Certified Out of State Commercial Kitchen or Federally ☐ Farm Inspected Facility.
-Please attach paperwork with application. □Other, explain: Address of kitchen: Signature of person completing form Date Note: All labels on products must be approved by the WVDA, regardless of the process or kitchen facility FOR INTERNAL USE ONLY Person receiving: Date of Receipt: Application accepted or denied: Permit issuance date:
+What type of water are you using during the preparation of your product?

+☐ Municipal water source ☐ Private water source

+What type of kitchen is your commodity prepared in?

+□ Commercial □ Community □ Home □ Certified Out of State Commercial Kitchen or Federally □ Farm Inspected Facility.
+Please attach paperwork with application. □ Other, explain:

+Address of kitchen:

+Signature of person completing form Date

+Note: All labels on products must be approved by the WVDA, regardless of the process or kitchen facility

+FOR INTERNAL USE ONLY

+Person receiving:

+Date of Receipt:

+Application accepted or denied:

+Permit issuance date: